deeproots/deeproots.github.io/editing.md

 -   Library stamps on the pages
 -   Random blots of ink.

-When these kinds of things occur in the orginal book, there *will* be issues to fix in the text, so be on the lookout.
-Here's an example, again from *Weekday Religion* by J.R.
+When you see these kinds of things in the orginal book, there *will* be issues to fix in the text, so be on the lookout!

+**Here's an example,** again from *Weekday Religion* by J.R.
 Miller.
 You'll see that somewhere along the way, one of the book's readers has highlighted a sentence by surrounding it with parenthesis - not a bad idea (unless it was a library book at the time!), but it does cause us some problems in the text, as seen in the screenshot.

 ![](/assets/img/markings-1.png)

 These are the kind of things that we're looking for in the books - random, non-reproducible things that only a human can fix.
-Another example would be where one kind of punctuation is mistaken for another, like this *very bold* semicolon is mistaken for an `I`.
+Another example would be where one kind of punctuation is mistaken for another, like this *very bold* semicolon is mistaken for the letter `I`:

 ![](/assets/img/markings-2.png)